bgu-frontend/hw2_2024/README.md

     2. One "add new note" button.
 3. Like before, each page has ten notes.
 The backend is now responsible for fetching only ten at a time.

 ## Backend Description:
 1. The front end should connect to the backend with Axios HTTP requests.
 2. Like before, each page has ten notes.
-Please use Mongoose's pagination API to bring 10 notes only from Atlas.
+You can use Mongoose's pagination API to bring 10 notes only from Atlas.[Queries with limit example](https://mongoosejs.com/docs/queries.html), [Skip](https://mongoosejs.com/docs/api/query.html#Query.prototype.skip()), if you want to use other libraries, please ask in the forum.
 3. The backend should use dotenv to read the ".env" file.
 It will contain "MONGODB_CONNECTION_URL = '...'", which Mongoose will use.
 4. Routes:
     1. Get all notes, HTTP GET request to '/notes.'